There are certain Christmas gifts you should never buy generic and there are multiple reasons why.

 “Generics can certainly save you money, but if the generic version doesn’t actually fulfill the purpose you bought it for,” Trent wrote, “you’re losing money and time on the purchase.”

 As for electronics, he was very clear about his distaste for generic products.

 “I’ve purchased off-brand electronics several times,” he wrote.
 “More than once, the item ceased to work and when I would call the customer service number, I’d either get an out-of-service message or someone who didn’t speak English and eventually hung up on me.”

 This has been my experience, too.
 I’ve purchased cheaper electronics, only to have them break after a couple of months or, in the case of a charging cord, short out and produce a quick burst of flame and smoke.

-With these general principles in mind, let’s cover a pair electronics that are worth the extra money.
+With these general principles in mind, let’s cover the electronics that are worth the extra money.

-“Not all mice are created equal,” gamer expert Wes Fenlon wrote in a 2016 best-of article about gaming mice.
+“Not all mice are created equal,” gamer expert Wes Fenlon wrote in an article about gaming mice.
 “There are many, many bad gaming mice out there, with sensors that aren’t up to snuff, terrible driver software, or cheap build quality.”

 Best-of lists from tech sites like Tech Radar, CNET and PC Gamer are replete with name brands and generics are nowhere to be found.

 Based on my own experience and what I read from Wes Fenlon, is that name-brand gaming mice are built from better parts, which results in a better gaming experience.